LichFactory-Games/lichfactory/docs/Erspace Almanac/Ermis/index.md

 ## A Brief History of Ermis

 Ermis has had a tumultuous history.
 The origins of the various peoples of Ermis are largely unknown, though there are rumors of a \"great secret\" held by the Dyad and members of the Faeir council, concerning the nature of Ermis and its people.
 What is known from recorded history is that settlements near the ends of each part of the Spar became major powers, concentrated in the hands of the great families or houses of each city, and forming a kind of mercantilist oligarchy.
 However, this system was inherently unstable, as each house vied with the others for control of goods flowing through the Spar.
 There were also military incursions into Haem and the wilds of the Faeir.
 This instability culminated in a war that raged over all of Ermis.
 From this war no clear victor emerged.
 Instead the house system itself partially collapsed, and with it the oligarchy it sustained.
 In its place the Dyarchy emerged.
-The Diarchy is the result of the merger of bloodlines from the two greatest houses of the old Astrythian and Erythian orders, resulting in the \"two-who-are-one\" -- two beings who are deeply mentally and spiritually linked.
+The Dyarchy is the result of the merger of bloodlines from the two greatest houses of the old Astrythian and Erythian orders, resulting in the \"two-who-are-one\" -- two beings who are deeply mentally and spiritually linked.
 They and their descendants have kept the peace now for centuries.

 The Faeir have largely withdrawn into themselves and their wildes, while Haem maintains trade relations with the Dyarchy.
 Though Ermis has enjoyed several hundred years of relative peace and stability, recently things have taken a turn.
 Strange events and curious beings have started to appear throughout Ermis.
 There are rumors of terrifying beings that reside in the great trenches to the north of Eryth and in the wastes of the Kypar Desert